-There were more updates for KitKat with 4.4.1 getting released on 5th December 2013.
+There were more updates for KitKat, with 4.4.1 getting released on 5th December 2013.
 It brought relief for Nexus 5 buyers with bug fixes, especially for the camera application.
-Then further updates came in June 2014 to fix the security issues and some minor updates, like dialer app UI.
+Then further updates came in June 2014 to fix the security issues and minor updates, like dialer app UI.

-Android KitKat made the Android experience refined and is the second OS other than Apple which offered excellent consumer experience and that too with a variety of low as well as high priced hardware.
+Android KitKat made the Android experience refined and is the second OS other than Apple, which offered excellent consumer experience and that too with a variety of low and high-priced hardware.

 Android Lollipop (5.0 – 5.1)

-The last Android OS is Android Lollipop 5.0 which came with Google Nexus 6 and Google Nexus 9 tablet.
+The last Android OS is Android Lollipop 5.0, which came with Google Nexus 6 and Google Nexus 9 tablet.
 The OTA update started rolling out on Google devices like Nexus 4 and 5 and other Google Play edition smartphones on November 12, 2014.
-There were many rumors on the name Lollipop as Google called the version as Android L in the Google I/O held in June 2014.
+Many rumors on the name Lollipop as Google called the version Android L in the Google I/O held in June 2014.

-Now Google has just released the latest version of the Android Lollipop Version 5.1 which is rolled out, in the end, March 2015 to the Google Nexus 6 and Google Nexus 5, Google Nexus 9.
-The New Android Lollipop 5.1 brings in some of the necessary bug fixes and performance improvements to the Nexus devices the newer update will be available on other devices in the coming months.
+Now Google has just released the latest version of the Android Lollipop Version 5.1, rolled out at the end, March 2015 to the Google Nexus 6 and Google Nexus 5, Google Nexus 9.
+The New Android Lollipop 5.1 brings some of the necessary bug fixes and performance improvements to the Nexus devices.
+The newer update will be available on other devices in the coming months.

-Key Highlights: Android Lollipop brought material design to Android Experience.
+Key Highlights: Android Lollipop brought the material design to Android Experience.

-- Material Design which appears layered and 3 Dimensional and let layers slide on top of each other.
+- Material Design appears layered and 3 Dimensional and lets layers slide on top of each other.